 - i.
 Implementation of Qless.

 - ii.
 Implementation of a Customer Relationship Manager (CRM) platform.

-- iii.
-Implementation of DegreeWorks.
+- Development a workflow/process, including a communication process, regarding the handling of approved course and program changes and the sequential update of the various information systems (Online Catalog, DegreeWorks, Banner Catalog).

 - iv.
-Implementation of E-Transcripts through the National Student Clearinghouse.
+Develop a workshop/process, including communication and training on the use of DegreeWorks for the degree auditing process.

 - v.
 Implementation of Softdocs.

 - vi.
 Implementation of Elevate.

 - vii.
 Upgrade of Touchnet.

 - viii.
 Implementation of the Ready App.